AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     If ``n`` is part of a generic package or subprogram, whether it is instantiated or not, then return it.

+.. function:: component_types

+    Return all the BaseTypeDecl corresponding to all fields of a given type, including their full views, base types and subtypes.

 .. function:: default_bit_order()

     Return the value of System.Default_Bit_Order if any ``with System``